 Newborn ImmunizationsVacunas para el Recién Nacido

 According to the CDC, vaccine-preventable childhood diseases in the United States are near an all-time low.
-But some viruses and bacteria are still active and can cause serious illness.
+But some viruses and bacteria are still around and can cause serious illness.
 It's important that all children, especially infants and young children, receive recommended immunizations on time.
 In other countries, many vaccine-preventable diseases are relatively common.
 Because of travel, these diseases could return to the U.S., resulting in increased, and unnecessary, illness, disability, and death among children.

 What is the hepatitis B vaccine?